xuanngo2001/cust-live-deb/scripts/repository/inst-std-office-libreoffice-bpo/inst-std-office-libreoffice-bpo.sh.log.md

 * >>>>>>>>> Running inst-std-office-libreoffice-bpo.sh ...
+  * After this operation, 1,185 kB of additional disk space will be used.
-  * After this operation, 287 MB of additional disk space will be used.
+  * After this operation, 286 MB of additional disk space will be used.
   * After this operation, 42.6 MB of additional disk space will be used.
-  * After this operation, 16.8 MB of additional disk space will be used.
+  * After this operation, 16.5 MB of additional disk space will be used.
-  * After this operation, 9,672 kB of additional disk space will be used.
+  * After this operation, 9,673 kB of additional disk space will be used.
   * After this operation, 1,484 kB of additional disk space will be used.
-  * Install LibreOffice 5.1.1.3 10m0(Build:3).
+  * Install LibreOffice 5.1.2.2.0 10m0(Build:2).
   * Install Office Suite: Word processor.
   * Install Office Suite: Spreadsheet.
   * Install Office Suite: Presentation.